Setting Boundaries

 Deciding on your response

 “I feel that you have no right to criticise my efforts.
-If I want your feedback in future I’ll be sure to ask you.“ (Or stand up and walk away once the criticism starts.)
+If I want your feedback in future I’ll be sure to ask you.”
+Or simply stand up and walk away once the criticism starts.

 “I get irritated when you boss me around and tell me what to do.
 If you ask nicely, I’ll listen and accede to your request if I can.”
-(Or simply smile sweetly the next time you’re bossed around, and pretend you didn’t hear anything.)
+Or smile sweetly the next time you’re bossed around, and pretend you didn’t hear anything.

 Many of us find such responses confrontational and so avoid setting boundaries until we’re near breaking point.
 By that time our responses come across as anger or sarcasm.
 Or we stonewall and avoid the person altogether and lose a friendship.

-As with all things, the first time is the hardest and practice makes perfect.
+As with all things, the first time is the hardest.
+Practice makes it easier.
 So pick a boundary that you feel has been crossed too often, and decide on your response right now.
 Next time you sense someone crossing the boundary, practise your response quietly and calmly.

 Hi Daphne .. good to see you again .. it’s better to be prepared than to be taken by surprise and ready with your response.